funcompbio/assignment-4/README.md

 Your assignment repo should have the following files:

   1. This `README.md` file.
-  2. The `src` directory.
+  2. The `src` directory with the initial files of the assignment repo.
-  3. The `test` directory.
+  3. The `test` directory with the initial files of the assignment repo.

 Eventually, you may encounter that Python automatically creates a directory called `__pycache__`, you may ignore that directory since this template is already prepared to ignore that directory by including it into a `.gitignore` file that informs Git to avoid putting certain files under version control.
+In any case, **you should only be editing the file `src/wordcount.py`**.

 ## Evaluation rubric